Excellence

 P.U.L.S.E.

 P.U.L.S.E. is our Perioperative Ultrasound Longitudinal Sonographic Education.
 Suggested and implemented by one of our former chief residents, and championed by our attendings who bring with them a wealth of regional anesthesia experience, our P.U.L.S.E. curriculum emphasizes hands-on learning.
 The P.U.L.S.E. curriculum follows the educational theme set each month.
+Moreover, every operating has an ultrasound that is readily available to be used for TTE, regional anesthesia, line placement, and education.

 FACULTY LECTUREs